Spartronics4915/Vision/BuildRaspi.md

   `/media/pi`.
 * if you have a ext4 thumbdrive, you may need to manually mount it:
-   `sudo mount /dev/sda1 /mnt/usbdrive`. (you might need to mkdir)
+   `sudo mount /dev/sda1 /mnt/usbdrive`. (you might need to mkdir) If you don't know the device id: `lsblk`.
 * remember to eject/umount the thumbdrive!
+* it's possible that support for "exfat" (large-file FAT) isn't present on the system.
+To `sudo apt-get install exfat-fuse exfat-utils`.

 #### FRCVision-rPi services